McGinleyT/CPS490-Auction/README.md

 ![Login Communication Diagram](<imgs/User account authentication_login Communication Diagram.drawio.png>)

 ## Use case 2: Users can add an auction item
-Description: This use case describes the process by which a user adds a new item to the auction page
+Description: This use case describes the process by which a user adds a new item to the auction page.

 Actors:
 - User (primary actor)